 Research shows the growth of Leeds’ legal sector to have outpaced London, Manchester and Birmingham in recent years, recalling the city’s glory days in the pre-financial crisis era.
 For one of Leeds’ biggest firms, Walker Morris, the wider expansion of the local market has coincided with the implementation of a strategy that is seeing it move almost entirely away from commoditised areas such as personal injury towards corporate and commercial work.

 Still, the realignment has not been without cost as previous reports indicate that the firm’s revenues dipped slightly from £42 million to £41.5 million and profit per equity partner fell slightly to £392,000.
-But the firm bounced back last year with its first major revenue rise after a flat decade.
-The firm has since made hefty cost-cutting measures in response to the COVID-19 downturn, deferring partner profit distributions and NQ salary hikes until later this year.
+But the firm bounced back in 2019 with its first major revenue rise after a flat decade.
+The firm went on to make hefty cost-cutting measures in response to the pandemic, temporarily deferring partner profit distributions and NQ salary hikes.

 The quality of work is some of the best you’ll get in the regions.
-“It is a very faced paced environment, its good to be an important cog in the wheel here at Walker Morris,” a trainee tells us.
-Expect lots of responsibility and exposure to a wide variety of deals and cases, alongside staple trainee tasks “that cannot be justified being done by someone with a higher chargeout rate”.
+“It’s a very fast-paced environment, it’s good to be an important cog in the wheel here at Walker Morris,” a trainee tells us.
+Expect lots of responsibility and exposure to a wide variety of deals and cases, alongside staple trainee tasks “that cannot be justified being done by someone with a higher charge out rate”.

 The training, meanwhile, is solid, with a mixture of “very active and involved supervision”.
 At the same time, “you aren’t walked through every little thing that you do.”
 Another trainee adds: “They trust you to utilise common sense.”
 An open-door policy and mostly approachable partners, some of whom “you can discuss Love Island with”, mean it’s easy to ask for help.

 Client secondments supplement the learning; according to our figures, around a third of the firm’s rookies have done one, with Asda, Jet2 and energy company Drax all popular destinations.